Home | Site Index | Disclaimer | Email Me!

 Disclaimers

-We're sure that everyone has noticed the hard-to-read disclaimers at the bottom of televisions automobile commercials.
+We're sure that everyone has noticed the hard-to-read disclaimers at the bottom of television automobile commercials.
 They say such silly things as, "Professional Driver on Closed Course" and "Do not attempt", etc. Some driver is careening through what appears to be New York City at a high rate of speed and the automobile manufacturer feels compelled to warn the viewer, "Do Not Attempt"?
 Prescription medicine commercials bore the viewer with lengthy warnings about side effects.
 A washer-dryer commercial for LG has a woman destroying her washer-dryer by pushing it off a high place with the warning, "Do not attempt".

 However, a corporate lawyer representing the owner of a trademark will tell you that a disclaimer is not effective and will not prevent the likelihood of confusion.
 So, you ask, what are we missing?
 Not a thing.
+We have not found a single court case where the court flatly stated that disclaimers should never be used.

 There are a number of federal court cases that address disclaimers and not one of them actual has ruled that disclaimers are ineffective.
 So, you ask, why do corporate lawyers representing trademark owners claim that they are not effective?
 Because they can.
 There's no law prohibiting them from lying to you.
 Or to the court for that matter.
 And that's what they do.
 A lie is a statement told in such a way as to deceive.
 It can be a true statement told in such a way as to create a false impression.
 Corporate lawyers love to lie.